 The Lua programming language was created by a group of engineers at the Pontifical Catholic University of Rio De Janeiro, Brazil.

 New computer products and services introduced in 1993

 Ross Ihaka and Robert Gentleman create R programming language.

 The Internet Underground Music Archive was started in 1993.

-The first version of the Apple Newton operating system is released August 3, 1993.
+The first version of the Apple Newton operating system was released on August 3, 1993.

-Broderbund releases the computer game Myst is released September 24, 1993.
+Broderbund released the computer game Myst was released on September 24, 1993.
 The game is later is honored for being one of the most popular, well known, and sold IBM compatible and Apple Macintosh title.

 The C.H.A.O.S.
-Continuum is released for Windows and Macintosh computers.
+Continuum was released for Windows and Macintosh computers.

 Computer companies founded in 1993

 ACD Systems was founded in 1993.